 Archaeological Area of the Duomo di Milano

-The archaeological area — entrance near the rear of the church — consists of the foundation and fragments of an earlier church and baptistry that were destroyed to enable the larger new cathedral.
+The archaeological area — main entrance near the rear of the church — consists of the foundation and fragments of an earlier church and baptistry that were destroyed to enable the larger new cathedral.

 Duomo Museum

-The Duomo Museum (Grande Museo del Duomo di Milano) is across from the choir to the south side of the church in the former royal palace.
-It has large displays in around two dozen rooms of items typically found in cathedral museums including the treasury, vestments, religious paraphernalia, original art and architectural detailing from the Duomo, and scale models of designs used, or rejected, during the construction of the church.
-Highlights include some of the original stained-glass windows — now placed lower and easier to appreciate than in the original position inside the church.
+Access to the Duomo Museum (Grande Museo del Duomo di Milano) is from outside the church — it is to the south of the nave next to the ticket shop in a former royal palace.
+The large displays in around two dozen rooms are of items typically found in cathedral museums, including the treasury, vestments, religious paraphernalia, original art, and architectural detailing from the Duomo, and scale models of designs used, or rejected, during the construction of the church.

 Opening Hours of Milan Cathedral

 Most of the sights associated with the Duomo di Milano are open daily from 9:00 to 19:00 (last admissions 18:00).
-The cathedral may of course close for religious ceremonies but these are mostly only on high holidays inside the main church.

-Tickets and Tours of Milan Cathedral
+Prices of Tickets and Tours of Milan Cathedral

-Ticket prices range from €7 for the cathedral only to €28 for access to all sights and using the elevator to the roof.
-A small surcharge is added to online reservations.
-Guided tours often include the full Duomo Pass with admission to the museum and archaeological area included even if these are not visited as part of the tour.
+Guided tours often include the full Duomo Pass with admission to the museum and archaeological area included, even if these are not visited as part of the tour.

 More Tips on Milan Sights and Tickets